 Keep in mind Jesus is the ultimate embodiment and personification of truth.
 People—you, me—first come to know the truth.
 Then, knowing truth—Jesus—restores God‘s own mind and thoughts in us.
 This helps us to escape from a clever trap in which the devil captured us—because we don’t understand the clear truth about repentance.
 (At this point, you may want to check out another brief teaching on this website entitled Truth.)

-Further, this reference goes on to say if we learn the truth about repentance, God will help us re-arrange our de-arranged or dis-arranged minds (I didn’t write “deranged”; I wrote “de-arranged”—there’s a difference).
+Further, this reference in 2 Timothy goes on to say if we learn the truth about repentance, God will help us re-arrange our de-arranged or dis-arranged minds (I didn’t write “deranged”; I wrote “de-arranged”—there’s a difference).

 “The devil has caused us to misunderstand what repentance really means.
 He has de-arranged our minds and scrambled our thoughts so we have misunderstood what it really means to repent and come to know the truth.
 When we understand the truth about repentance, then God will free us from the devil’s trap, help us have new, re-arranged minds, and thus revolutionize our lives.”

 I hope this teaching about repentance will liberate you from the devil’s entrapment.
 I believe that’s really going to happen to you and you‘ll become freer than you’ve ever been before.
 If you honestly want to become emancipated from bondage to spiritual, mental, and emotional slavery, read on . . .
 I’m going to take my time and go slowly as we study together this important biblical subject.
 God wants to heal your broken heart and bind up your wounds.
 He wants to proclaim liberty to you if you have been held captive by your de-arranged thinking.
 God wants to lead you into an entirely new lifelong process of changing your mind and attitudes—repenting!